J1-coding/Docking-Scene/README.md

 - **Smooth Rotation via Coroutines**
   Quaternion-based rotations are handled with Unity coroutines for smooth movement.
 - **Touchdown Event Triggering**
-  Transparent trigger colliders are placed along the trajectory to detect drone passage, triggering sequential events such as detachment and velocity adjustments.
+  Transparent trigger colliders are placed along the trajectory to detect drone passage, triggering sequential events such as detachment and speed adjustments.
 - **Target Point Optimization for Docking**
   A series of strategically placed target points ensure smooth, controlled docking.
 - **Cinematic Camera Control**